Layr-Labs/eigenda/docs/spec/old/indexer.md

 type Accumulator interface{

     // IndexHeaders accepts a list of incoming headers.
-Will throw an error is the accumulator does not have an existing header which can form a chain with the incoming headers.
+Will throw an error if the accumulator does not have an existing header which can form a chain with the incoming headers.
 The Accumulator will discard any orphaned headers.
     ProcessHeaders(headers []Headers) error

     // GetAccumulator accepts a header and returns the value of the accumulator at that header.
 Either the Number or BlockHash fields of the header can be used.